NOTE: This program will not be offered in Summer 2018.

 Students will be given the opportunity to learn/practice Spanish, take a cooking class, and explore museums, cathedrals and markets.
 This global seminar also features trips to Barcelona and Cuenca.

-- Engineering majors: students admitted to a new or under-utilized study abroad program are eligible for the Engineering Trailblazers Scholarship.
+- Engineering majors: The College of Engineering & Applied Science is pleased to allocate summer scholarship money for credit-bearing programs through the Engineers' Global Summer Scholarship.
 Click the link for a list of eligible programs and further information.